Home > Cruises > Europe Cruises > Adriatic Cruises > Antiquities of the Mediterranean

 Itinerary

 The Venetian Republic ruled Adriatic waves for a millennium.
-During the 8th century as the Roman Empire began its decline, many Europeans fled to Venice.
+During the 8th century as the Roman Empire began to decline, many Europeans fled to Venice and its neighboring towns, including Chioggia.
 Merchants put their skills to use, and the city-state was soon thriving.
-Along the city's Grand Canal, more than 50 palazzi line its banks featuring buildings influenced by Byzantine and Islamic architecture, reflecting Venice's powerful trading network.
+The Venetian Lagoon's canal banks feature buildings influenced by Byzantine and Islamic architecture, reflecting Venice's powerful trading network.
 The first vaporetto traversed the Grand Canal in 1881; alongside the gondolas, these iconic Venetian water buses are at the heart of Venice's transport network.

 Built around the Roman Palace of Emperor Diocletian, Split is one of Croatia's oldest cities.
 Its promenade commands majestic views over a bay and the Adriatic Sea.
 Despite evidence of Split's origins in the 6th century BC, the city is traditionally considered over 1,700 years old—counting from the construction of the palace.
 Its well-preserved remains have been seamlessly assimilated into the modern city.
 An Ethnographic Museum is found at the palace's heart and shops line the passageways of its ancient basement.
 Diocletian's ancient mausoleum is now a stunning cathedral.